PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `GATHER(axis=1)` with deterministic shuffle indices, while exclusive intermediate edges and rank/shape/group invariants are preserved.
-The full 146-line implementation moved with an identical AST; the lowerer exposes only a thin compatibility wrapper and its six production positions remain unchanged for the indexed-runner checkpoint.
+The full 146-line implementation moved with an identical AST; the lowerer exposes only a thin compatibility wrapper.
 This module is the intended home for later NHWC shuffle and stale Concat/Gather repairs, avoiding further growth in the central lowerer.

+All six production positions now call `run_nchw_channel_shuffle_cleanup`, registered as `canonicalize.nchw_channel_shuffle_gather` in `CANONICALIZE`.
+Model-only Reshape+Transpose preflight and an exact indexed guard enforce both exclusive intermediate edges, swap permutation, static ranks/shapes, valid group/channel factorization, and non-identity shuffle indices before snapshotting.
+Gather mutation, deterministic index tensor creation, structural removal, and pruning share one differential index and `LayoutState` under a transactional invariant check.
+The module performs no whole-graph consumer-map rebuild and no direct operator-list deletion.

 Synthetic input-boundary transpose elision lives in `passes/boundary_input_layout.py`.
 It only removes the adapter when public and